retrocomputacion/retrobbs/readme.md

 Also defined in this module is the <bcolors> class, which enumerates a few ANSI codes for use in the log messages.

-## common.c64cvt - Image conversion to raw C64 formats:
+## common.c64cvt - Image conversion to raw C64 formats: (DEPRECATED)

 ### c64imconvert(Source, gfxmode=1, lumaD=0, fullD=6, preproc=True):
 Converts PIL image object **\<Source\>** into C64 graphic data.